-During the first few days, your child will be sent an electronic timetable of the remote learning offer.
-On their first day of live lessons you will be sent an email invite for your child to login into their Teams classroom to meet with their class teacher.
+During the first few days, your child will login to their Teams classroom to meet with their class teacher.
 These sessions will be dedicated to reviewing expectations, dealing with technical issues and discussing the timetable of learning.
 Classes will then move to their learning timetables.
-Pupils in our younger year groups will received a range of physical resources, either through the post or via collection, to support with teacher-lead live lessons.
+Pupils in our younger year groups will received a range of physical resources, either through the post or via collection, to support with teacher-lead live sessions.